I’m sitting deep into my desk chair typing into google, wondering how to find SEO keywords for a website. Darn!

-Give it a try for yourself:
+Want to give it a FREE try for yourself?

 Using keyword search tools are a great way to get better rankings, and to get the edge on your competition.
 If you want to get a great edge on your own niche competition, you can get started here.

 You’ve seen how you will do keyword research for a website as a well a blog, but just in case you wanted to see that in video, I made a YouTube video for you:

 Up to this point, we’ve learned what keywords are, why its useful, what research tools are available, and now it has to be all about beating your competition.
 Imagine you’re standing next to your competitor on the starting line of a 100M Track race.
 You’ve heard and maybe seen your competition run before; so you know what to expect.

 You know he/she is faster and more mechanically inclined to get ahead of you.
 The race begins, and you started off the gates well, but not even a split second later, your competitor is out in front of you, and now you can’t recover.
 How can you relate that to leveraging your competition?

 Your competitor has been around, perfecting their craft longer, and is more experienced.
 The same applies to the online world…You will not be the front dog right away.
 The right way to look at it is it’s not a 100M race, But A Marathon. your competitor might be better at a short distance sprint, but you will be the #1 finisher in the long run.

 You’ll get more authority, more recognition, and trust within the search engines.
 And how did it all start?
 Your keyword research.

 If you can learn to be the prey before the predator, you’ll gain more recognition, and your growth will spike with keyword experience.